 Funeral arrangements are honorably entrusted to the Joseph N. Garlick Funeral Home - Monticello; 845-794-7474 or www.josephngarlickfuneralhome.com.

-To plant a tree in memory of David Bakst, please visit Tribute Store
+To plant a beautiful memorial tree in memory of David Bakst, please visit our Tree Store

 We are deeply sorry for your loss ~ the staff at Joseph N. Garlick Funeral Home